To enhance local affordability. To foster inclusive communities.

 State support of local housing planning

-Beyond ensuring that localities are authorized to adopt a robust toolkit of housing policies, states can promote the development of local housing strategies in several ways: 1) they can require localities to develop a housing strategy or plan, 2) they can promote the development of a regional housing plan, 3) they can provide funding for localities to develop a local housing strategy or plan, and 4) they can provide policy guidance or technical assistance for the development of local housing strategies or plans.
-However, localities should be aware that state actions may unintentionally limit the size and scope of local housing planning and policymaking (see “Considerations”).
+Beyond ensuring that localities are authorized to adopt a robust toolkit of housing policies, states can promote local housing strategies in several ways.
+They can: 1) require localities to develop a housing strategy or plan, 2) promote regional housing planning, 3) provide policy guidance or technical assistance, and 4) offer funding for localities to develop these plans.

 Requiring the development of local housing strategies or plans

-Beyond providing flexibility to localities to adopt housing policies, states wishing to promote more widespread development of local housing strategies can require localities to develop housing strategies or plans.
+States wishing to promote more widespread development of local housing strategies can require localities to develop housing strategies or plans.
 Many states have minimum planning requirements that lay out expectations for local planning efforts.
-Some, but not all, of these states have a “housing element” that specifically requires localities to describe how they plan to meet the state housing goals.
-(See “Considerations” below for a brief discussion of the potential side-effects of some of these housing element requirements.”)
+Some, but not all, of these states have a “housing element” that specifically requires localities to describe how their planning helps meet the state’s housing goals.

 As of 2017, fifteen states required municipalities to prepare comprehensive or general plans that include a housing element.
 Seven additional states required comprehensive or general plans with a housing element if localities wished to adopt zoning or maintain a planning commission.
+A 2023 study from the Terner Center reviewing state laws promoting housing development found approximately 70 laws across the country requiring localities to identify and address their housing needs.
 Requirements for what these housing elements must include vary by state.

 Promoting the development of regional housing strategies

-States may also encourage or require localities to develop a regional housing strategy.
-A regional housing strategy coordinates the housing-related policies of several localities to improve the impact and accessibility of housing policies within a region.
-A regional strategy can be useful in housing markets where multiple local governments are able to pool resources to improve housing outcomes for residents in the region.
+State policy may require localities to develop a regional housing strategy coordinating housing policies across multiple localities to improve their impact and accessibility within a region.
+A regional strategy can be useful in housing markets where multiple local governments can pool resources to improve housing outcomes for residents in the entire region.

 Funding the development of local housing policies

 Some states offer planning grants to help localities develop and refine local housing policies.
 The role of state funding sources is particularly important in smaller cities and counties that do not receive direct federal program funding.
-See “States’ role in funding affordable housing” below for more information.
+The section titled “States’ role in funding affordable housing” explains this in more detail.

 State housing policies and programs

-In addition to helping localities develop more effective local housing strategies, states can develop their own housing programs that complement local housing policymaking.
-This can include creating policies that encourage all localities to provide a fair share of regional/statewide affordable housing needs.
-The section below provides examples of some of these policies to promote an equitable distribution of affordable housing across the state.
+In addition to helping localities develop more effective local housing strategies, states develop policies and programs that can go beyond housing plans to create more standard approaches to housing development statewide.
+This includes zoning reform and policies encouraging all localities to provide their “fair share” of regional/statewide affordable housing needs.
+The section below provides examples of some of these policies.

 “Fair Share” and affordable housing distribution policies